Our last prefecture in Kyushu region is rich in history, scenic and a hub for delicious local cuisine!

 Each summer, the skies above Kinko Bay sparkle with lively fireworks as part of the Kagoshima Kinko Bay Summer Night Fireworks (かごしま錦江湾サマーナイト大花火大会).
 As one of the largest firework festival in Kyushu, over 14,000 fireworks explode one after another, illuminating the majestic Sakurajima.

-Shiroyama Observatory: From Kagoshima Chuo Station (鹿児島中央駅), take the Cityview Bus Shiroyama-Iso line.
-Sengan-en: From Kagoshima Chuo Station, take either the Cityview Bus or Machi Meguri Bus to Sengan-en mae (仙巌園前) stop.
+(Left) Shiroyama Observatory: From Kagoshima Chuo Station (鹿児島中央駅), take the Cityview Bus Shiroyama-Iso line.
+(Right) Sengan-en: From Kagoshima Chuo Station, take either the Cityview Bus or Machi Meguri Bus to Sengan-en mae (仙巌園前).

 Craving for some Kagoshima specialties?
 Then you must go to Kagomma Furusato Yataimura (かごっまふるさと屋台村), a “food village” that has local cuisine ranging from the famous Kurobuta pork (黒豚ポーク), to fried fish cake (satsuma age; 薩摩揚げ).
 Take a look at this great review of the various stalls and food items for you to ponder!